from Greenberg Center for Geoeconomic Studies

 8. Credit default swap (CDS) spread.
 The CDS spread is a market-based measure of a country’s level of default risk.

-For those countries with a CDS spread, we use it to determine the CFR Sovereign Risk Index value.
-For those without a CDS spread, the other indicators above are aggregated into the CFR Sovereign Risk Index value.
-This method closely approximates CDS spreads for those countries with spreads.
-Each indicator is scaled from 0 to 10 to be comparable.3
+For the countries with a CDS spread, we use it to determine the CFR Sovereign Risk Index value.
+For those without a CDS spread, we use S&P and Moody’s Sovereign Ratings or political-risk indicators.
+This method closely approximates CDS spreads for those countries with spreads.3

 2. S&P downgraded Venezuela’s foreign currency debt to “selective default” in November 2017, after the country failed to meet October interest payments.
 The International Swaps and Derivatives Association subsequently ruled that the unmet payments triggered limited payouts on sovereign credit default swaps.